John & Ray Zahab, fitness trainer and impossible2Possible founder, ultrarunnersHear the latest podcast with this Kickass Canadian

 In 2008, Ray put that thought to action.
 He and California-based business partner Bob Cox founded impossible2Possible (i2P), a non-profit organization with a mission to: …encourage youth to reach beyond their perceived limits, and to use adventure as a medium to educate, inspire and empower our global community to make positive change in the world.

 “We’re trying to show kids that they can do incredible things,” says Ray.
-Every year since the organization launched, Ray and his team—including brother John—help select and prepare several international youth ambassadors (aged 17 to 21) to participate in one of two incredible expeditions around the world.
+Every year since the organization launched, he and his team—including brother John—help select and prepare several international youth ambassadors (aged 17 to 21) to participate in one of two incredible expeditions around the world.

 In 2009, i2P travelled to Baffin Island, Nunavut where they spent a week hiking along the 80km-long Akshayuk Pass.
 The following year, the group went to Tunisia where they ran 260km in the desert over the course of one week.
 “It was close to a marathon a day,” says John, who makes sure the youth ambassadors are ready for such rigorous exercise by developing custom training programs in the months leading up to each expedition.